raspberrypilearning/flatgame-for-mentors/en/step_4.md

 In the popup window, creators should choose the folder you want them to save the images to - something easy to get back to, like `Downloads`or `Documents` is good.
 ![Save dialogue window on macOS showing the filename "grass" being entered, with the Downloads folder selected as the destination.](images/popupsave.png)]
 --- /task ---

+### Painting your own artwork in the Scratch Paint Editor

+While it won't have the same collage effect or handmade feel, creators can paint their own artwork using the Scratch Paint editor for costumes and backdrops.